Accra Sports Stadium under floodlights for a Black Stars qualifier, main stand and home end in view

 Accessibility

-• accessible Wheelchair-accessible viewing platform at Block E (south-east), capacity 140
+• Wheelchair-accessible viewing platform at Block E (south-east), capacity 140

-• elevator Elevator to Main Stand VIP (Block E south) — accessible entry from VIP gate
+• Elevator to Main Stand VIP (Block E south) — accessible entry from VIP gate

-• hearing Hearing loop active in Main Stand VIP; request at Block E gate
+• Hearing loop active in Main Stand VIP; request at Block E gate

-• local_parking Accessible parking at North Car Park Bay 1–20 — reserved, book via Ghana FA portal
+• Accessible parking at North Car Park Bay 1–20 — reserved, book via Ghana FA portal

-• volunteer_activism Companion ticket free — apply to Ghana FA 7+ days in advance with medical documentation
+• Companion ticket free — apply to Ghana FA 7+ days in advance with medical documentation

 Where to stay and eat nearby